Mental health expert wants broader discussion on domestic abuse

 Sherman said so many times there's a stigma involved.

-Domestic violence experts say cases are not always overt and can often take on many different looks.
+Domestic violence experts said cases are not always overt and can often take on many different looks.